zxc0328/music-lyrics/README.md

 # music-lyrics
-the web app for lyrics dictation
+the web app for lyrics dictation...